kiedtl/sorting-tutor/site/content/about.md

 ### Prior Art

-Sorting Tutor takes inspiration from other visualizers:
+Sorting Tutor takes inspiration from two other algorithm visualizers:

 - [The Sound of Sorting](https://mszula.github.io/visual-sorting/)
 - [VisuAlgo](https://visualgo.net/en/sorting)

-Others exist, but the above were the main inspirations.
+I'm aware there are around four billion more, but the above were the main inspirations.

 This project was created with a more pedagogical focus, in the hopes of helping one grok the details of how an algorithm works in addition to getting an